markburns/interactify/README.md

 - Is this interactor/interactor-contracts compatible?
 Yes and we use them as dependencies.
 It's possible we'd drop those dependencies in the future but unlikely.
 I think it's highly likely we'd retain compatibility.

-- Is this production ready?
-It's used in production, but it's still early days.
-There may be minor syntax changes that are proposed in future, but I don't foresee any major changes to how this will be implemented in public API terms.
-We're bound by the interactor/interactor-contracts API, and bound by using it in production.

 - Why not propose changes to the interactor or interactor-contracts gem?
 Honestly, I think both are great and why we've built on top of them.